 Glidepath Films are capable of producing high quality elevated Dynamic video with-out the use of a drone.

-Any drone capable of shooting commercial quality video can be leathal if they fall from 30 meters.
+Any drone capable of shooting commercial quality video can be leathal if they fall.
 This is not yet common knowlage.

 The real details in images and video are of course, near ground level.
 Most good quality aerial footage is recorded at low level due to the fixed focus wide angel